Summer Tree and Pest Manual

 Your Guide for Caring for Your Trees from June to September

-Summertime in the Carolinas means barbecues, pool parties, and all sorts of other backyard activities.
+Summertime in the Charlotte and Concord, NC area means barbecues, pool parties, and all sorts of other backyard activities.
 It’s also the perfect time to take a closer look at your trees.
 Do your leaves have holes in them?
 Do the crowns of your trees look thinner than last year?
 You may have a defoliator problem.

 For the details you need about summer tree care, dig into this Summer Tree and Pest Manual.
 You’ll not only learn more about summer tree pests like defoliators, but you’ll also discover how to get your trees ready for hurricane season.

 Defoliators are insects that feed on the leaves and needles of your trees and plants.
 They’re usually caterpillars.

 The process of photosynthesis, the way a tree creates its food, occurs in its leaves.
 So when caterpillars munch on those leaves, they’re taking away the tree’s ability to make food.

 If you’re seeing worms on your trees, don’t fret!
 Most trees can survive minor defoliation events or defoliation that only happens every now and then.

 So when do you need to take action, i.e. schedule a plant health care (PHC) appointment?
 Consider a tree pest control service if…

 - Your tree is experiencing defoliation year after year.